k4kratik/COVID-19-STATS-FINDER/README.md

 python3 main.py
 ```
 ---
-### Future Upgrades (WIP)
-1. Output in Tabular format(pandas maybe)
-2. Top 5 States
-3. Optimized Code for faster experience
----

-All kind of Suggestions are welcomed, if you want to contribute make a PR.
+All kind of Suggestions are welcomed, if you want to contribute, make a PR.

 ---
 ### Contact